mharen/mharen.github.io/blog/2011/2011-08-birth-story-thing-3.md

 ![2011-08-17%252520at%25252013-27-58%25255B4%25255D.jpg](2011-08-17%252520at%25252013-27-58%25255B4%25255D.jpg)

 *(Tip: click the number, or your browser’s back button to go back.)*
-<a href="#note-1-source">[1]</a>It’s basically a tube sock version of <a href="http://www.wikihow.com/Make-a-Rice-Sock">this</a>
+[[1]](#note-1-source)It’s basically a tube sock version of [this](http://www.wikihow.com/Make-a-Rice-Sock)
-<a href="#note-2-source">[2]</a>And sometimes *shouts*
+[[2]](#note-2-source)And sometimes *shouts*
-<a href="#note-3-source">[3]</a>A fantastic Midwife trick where you take a regular bed with sheets on it and layer on a waterproof shower curtain liner, a bunch of absorbent Chux pads, a forsaken sheet, and more Chux pads.
+[[3]](#note-3-source)A fantastic Midwife trick where you take a regular bed with sheets on it and layer on a waterproof shower curtain liner, a bunch of absorbent Chux pads, a forsaken sheet, and more Chux pads.
 The advantage to this, aside from protecting your bed from the perils of labor, is that when it’s all over you just peel off the waterproofing stuff and a perfectly made bed is underneath.
-<a href="#note-4-source">[4]</a>We later measured and found fluid eight feet away.
+[[4]](#note-4-source)We later measured and found fluid eight feet away.
-<a href="#note-5-source">[5]</a>Unlike most things in this world that ultimately disappoint us when we spend weeks or months building them up in anticipation, meeting your child for the first time shatters all imaginable expectations.
+[[5]](#note-5-source)Unlike most things in this world that ultimately disappoint us when we spend weeks or months building them up in anticipation, meeting your child for the first time shatters all imaginable expectations.
 I’ve experienced it three times now and the physiological response is so incredible *I’m literally tearing up right now as I type*.
-<a href="#note-6-source">[6]</a>Huh?
+[[6]](#note-6-source)Huh?
 Wife’s been crunchy long enough now that I know better than to ask about this.
-<a href="#note-7-source">[7]</a>Quieter.
+[[7]](#note-7-source)Quieter.
 Our other two kids are awake.
-<a href="#note-8-source">[8]</a>And Eric for delivering critical foodstuffs!
+[[8]](#note-8-source)And Eric for delivering critical foodstuffs!

 ---